 - Any use of exceptional threshold will be predicated on a successful ramp-up period where stability at the Operational Threshold of 200k migrations per day has been demonstrated. - Following successful conclusion of the ramp-up period the MCC will seek to implement the following: - i.
-T1--Exceptional Threshold utilised to accommodate errors and reverse migrations assuming 1% errors and 1% reverse migrations i.e. 4k events per day.
-This is defined as the Reserved Capacity Factor (RCFC) as defined in the: - REF-4 MHHS-DEL2429-[03a] Calculations Monitoring and Control Parameters v2.1 ii.
-T2-At the successful conclusion of the first operational sprint a Tranche of the exceptional capacity will be incorporated into planning for the next Sprint; 200k-250k.
+Exceptional Threshold utilised to accommodate errors and reverse migrations assuming 1% errors and 1% reverse migrations i.e. 4k events per day.
+This is defined as the Reserved Capacity Factor (RCFC) as defined in the: - REF-4 MHHS-DEL2429-[03a] Calculations Monitoring and Control Parameters v3.0 - This will allow 200k planned migrations per day to be incorporated into Capacity Envelopes. - ii.
+At the successful conclusion of the first operational sprint a Tranche of the exceptional capacity will be incorporated into planning for the next Sprint; 200k-250k.
 Given the planning cadence this will be available for Sprint 3.
 Approval required by MCAG subject to a pre-defined set of success criteria.